Live Build — Google Play Coming Soon

 Product work at Pixel Forgeworks stays practical, workflow-aware, and grounded in real behavior rather than generic app polish.

-A mobile-first self-regulation app concept that applies label, measure, review, improve to habits and urges so behavior can improve through insight instead of shame.
+A mobile-first self-regulation app that applies label, measure, review, improve to habits and urges so behavior can improve through insight instead of shame.
+Published in partnership with jefehz.org.

 Feedback